 The children were returned to their mother only years later.
 With help from a sex crimes attorney, all charges were dropped.
 But none of their lives would ever be the same.
-They were permanently damaged by incompetent police, prosecutors and government and by a weak criminal justice system.
+So they were permanently damaged by incompetent police, prosecutors and government and by a weak criminal justice system.

 Sex Crimes Attorney’s help during the police investigation

 The sooner you can get a sex crimes attorney’s help in one of these situations, the better.
-Once an accusation has been made, a good sex crimes lawyer like Gallagher can help the person accused:
+So once an accusation has been made, a good sex crimes lawyer like Thomas Gallagher can help the person accused: